English Home Page Home Page Comprehensive German rubric on Diseases Diseases Zebra Finches Bird Diseases

 When a Zebra Finch falls ill ...

-Due to their rapid metabolism birds are particularly susceptible to many diseases: if the illness impairs sufficient feeding they soon start ailing and die.
+Due to their rapid metabolism birds are particularly susceptible to many diseases: if the illness impairs sufficient feed intake they soon start ailing and die.
 Thus, a quick diagnosis and therapy is essential for a successful treatment.
 The following table therefore lists the most frequent symptoms and causes as well as promising first measures:

 Symptoms First Diagnosis (Immediate) Measure